ekeel-project/docs/mkdocs/platforms/annotator/install.md

 ---

-"cd" to the folder EKEELVideoAnnotation
+"cd" to the folder annotator/code

-    > cd {path to the folder EKEELVideoAnnotation}
+    > cd {path to the folder annotator/code}

 conda create the python environment from a yml file